vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

       TypeDefinition = TypeDefinition.Number.With(selectableValues: [ 2, 3, 5, 10, 20, 50, 100]) },
 {% endhighlight %}

-And here's what it looks like in Peakboard Designer:
+And here's what it looks like in Peakboard Designer.
+You can see that the user gets a drop-down list, in order to choose the value they want:
 ![Peakboard parameter selectable values dropdown](/assets/2025-12-05/peakboard-selectable-values-dropdown.png)

 For passwords, connection strings or other potentially sensitive data, we can use the `TypeDefinition` attribute `masked: true`